 Swimsuits and Beach Clothes

-Some concern for too much sun started in the 30’s.
-Hollywood stars quickly adopted large sun hats and sunglasses into their beach side wardrobe.
-Open toe sandals too were becoming more common for beach side strolls.
-Even if a woman lived hundreds of miles from the Ocean she still dressed liked she was on vacation in Florida.
+Some concern for too much sun started in the ’30s.
+Hollywood stars quickly adopted large sun hats and sunglasses into their beachside wardrobe.
+Open toe sandals, too, were becoming more common for beachside strolls.
+Even if a woman lived hundreds of miles from the ocean, she still dressed liked she was on vacation in California.

 1930s Fashion Accessories

-Accessories were very important to the cash-strapped 1930’s woman.
+Accessories were very important to the cash-strapped 1930s woman.
 Accessories could transform a simple dress into something very smart.
-As the decade progressed, and the worst of the depression passed, matching belt, glove, and bags sets, and belts dyed to match a dress exactly became popular.
+As the decade progressed and the worst of the Depression passed, matching belt, glove, and bags sets (as well as belts dyed to match a dress exactly) became popular.

 Hats became a primary method to glam up an ensemble.
-A wide variety of hats were worn in the Thirties.
-The 20’s cloche and the beret lingered on from the previous decade.
-Straw hats in the summer, wide-brimmed gardening or garden party hats.
-The cloche evolved into the “slouch” hat, still worn low on the face but with much more of a brim, sometimes worn turned up.
+A wide variety of hats were worn in the ’30s.
+The ’20s cloche and the beret lingered on from the previous decade.
+The cloche evolved into the “slouch” hat, still worn low on the face but with much more of a brim, worn turned up on the forehead.

-Bags: Bags tended to be small flat clutches or “pochettes” and evening bags often had jeweled clasps.
+Bags tended to be small flat clutches or “pochettes,” and evening bags often had jeweled clasps.
 Bags got a little larger with handles as the decade wore on.
 Read more about 1930s purses.

-Gloves: Gloves were worn with both day dresses and evening gowns.
-Daytime gloves were mid arm length gauntlet styles in fabric, crochet lace or soft leather.
-Gauntlet style gloves had flaring cuffs attached at the wrist, or embroidered turn-over cuffs, Elbow length gloves were still worn for some evening gowns but bare arm was preferred.
+Gloves were worn with both day dresses and evening gowns.
+Daytime gloves were mid arm length, gauntlet styles in fabric, crochet lace or soft leather.
+Gauntlet style gloves had flaring cuffs attached at the wrist or embroidered turn-over cuffs.
+Elbow-length gloves were still worn for some evening gowns, but bare arms were preferred.
 There was a strict etiquette for what type of gloves to wear when and with what dress.
-Learn more here or shop vintage style gloves here.
+Learn more about gloves here or shop vintage style gloves here.

 Hollywood 1930s Fashion

 What else did women wear in the 1930s?
-For some it was all about high fashion.
+For some, it was all about high fashion.
 Take a look at this 10 minute video about 1930s couture and Hollywood fashion history.
-The men’s one is also excellent.
+The men’s video is also excellent.